안녕하세요! 토미입니다.

 너도 알다시피 상혁 씨는 까다로운 사람이야.

-As you know, Sanghyuk is a difficult person.
+As you know, Sanghyuk is a problematic person.

-You will be able to use introductory expressions such as “as you know” or “as you see.”
+You can use introductory expressions such as “as you know” or “as you see.”

-Let’s make sure to use such detailed expressions, pass TOPIK II level 4, and become super intermediate masters!
+Let’s use such detailed expressions, pass TOPIK II Level 4, and become intermediate masters!
 You can achieve it for sure!

 그럼 시작할게요!